Stories and news from FortisBC

 The basic charge is a flat daily fee that partially recovers the fixed costs of our system as long as a customer is connected to it.

-FortisBC reviews natural gas and propane rates regularly with the BCUC to make sure rates passed on to customers are at the lowest reasonable cost and cover the cost of purchasing the gas on their behalf.
+FortisBC reviews natural gas and propane rates regularly with the BCUC to make sure rates passed on to customers cover the cost of purchasing the gas on their behalf.
 Both basic and delivery charges are reviewed annually.
 Storage and transport charges are reviewed quarterly and set annually by the BCUC, and the cost of gas charge is reviewed every three months.

 In addition to those charges, there are other items on the bill that we collect on behalf of all three levels of government.
 This includes GST for the federal government, the carbon tax for the provincial government and the clean energy levy, which goes toward supporting investment by the provincial government in clean energy technology, and in some municipalities, a municipal operating fee.
 These charges are set by various levels of government.
 FortisBC does not gain revenue from these charges.